 A very good friend who worked together with me previously also attended the webinar.
 As soon as it finished we were on the phone to each other, and she said “that was you in the bathtub, struggling to keep the water filling up whilst being drained by my then husband as well as the toxic work environment”.
 She then went on to say that as soon as I had removed myself from those situations, my life and physical health started to improve as my bathtub filled up.

-She also said that the biggest contributor to helping me fill my bathtub was Martin, the person I met on a flight back home last March, who despite only meeting them for a very brief moment in time, was pivotal in helping me move forward with my life, and believing in myself again.
+She also said that the biggest contributor to helping me fill my bathtub was a person from Germany who I met on a flight back home last March, who despite only meeting them for a very brief moment in time, was pivotal in helping me move forward with my life, and believing in myself again.
 Since then I have continued to surround myself with positive connections and limit the negative influences in my life.

 For me, this last week has found me with an additional level of support in the form of Oscar the adorable furrball that I have been looking after for a friend, although he does like to interrupt my course readings time